IsaacHair/map25.2/readme.txt

+***THE FOLDER "COMPUTER STUFF" contains general notes and thoughts about the computer in a slightly more structured format.

 WARNING: This repo may or may not contain all the details necessary for anyone besides myself to understand what is going on.
 It mostly served as a place to store files and write down my thoughts.
 I will write